carlshi12r44/ticktocknetworks_project/README.md

 ### environment

-this project assumes you are running under python 3.7
+this project assumes you are running under python 3.7 and under macOS, so recommend using macOS and start the instructions below

 ### How to run the project